Capacitance Tutorial Includes:

 Capacitors are a very common form of electronic component and capacitor values are generally expressed in terms of microfarads, µF (sometimes uF when a micro character is not available), nanofarads, nF and picofarads, pF.

 Often there is an overlap between these multipliers.
 For example 0.1µF can also be expressed as 100nF, and there are many more examples of this type of notation confusion.

 Also in some areas the use of nanofarad, nF is less widespread with values being expressed in fractions of a µF and large multiples of picofarads, pF.
 Under these circumstances it may be necessary to convert to nanofards, nF when components marked in nanofarad are available.

 The capacitor conversion chart below reveals the equivalents between µF, nF and pF in an easy to use table format.
-Often when buying electronic components, the markings of specifications may use differnet notations and it may be enecessary to convert them.
+Often when buying from an electronic components distributor or electronic components store, the markings of specifications may use different notations and it may be necessary to convert them.

 Capacitor values can be of over 109 range, and even more as super capacitors are now being used.
 To prevent confusion with large numbers of zeros attached to the values of the different capacitors the common prefixes pico (10-12), nano (10-9) and micro (10-6 are widely used.
 When converting between these it is sometimes useful to have a capacitor conversion chart or capacitor conversion table for the different capacitor values.

 A further requirement for capacitance conversion is that for some capacitor marking schemes, the actual capacitance value is given in picofarads, then requiring the value to be converted to the more usual nanofarads or microfarads is required.